 In severe cases of the disease, like chronic anemia, both children and adults may have to undergo blood transfusions.

 Unfortunately, there is no vaccine or medicines that can help prevent the virus from infecting the body.
-However, you can bring down your chances of getting infected by keeping in mind
+However, you can bring down your chances of getting infected by keeping in mind a few preventive measures.

 Tips To Prevent Fifth Disease